yoavnahum21/CellRangerIDE/README.md

 # CellRangerIDE
 This repo includes the future program to come for running various cellranger pipelines and additional algorithms.
-Have a look in the README file!
+Have a look in the this README file!